analogsenses/source/source/_posts/2018-03-05-a-review-of-the-beoplay-h9-headphones.markdown

 		</div>
 	</figure>
 </section>

+The Beoplay H9 are supported by the companion Beoplay app, just like all of the company’s products.
+The app offers a very clean design, with a streamlined interface that makes it easy to toggle the ANC function and tweak the H9’s sound profile to better suit your musical taste.

 Speaking of altering the sound profile, the Beoplay app offers what is easily the most user-friendly audio equalizer I’ve ever seen, which is great, because the H9 respond very well to subtle EQ tweaks.
 Like most truly great designs, it’s so simple and intuitive that explaining how it works is actually harder than using it.
 Alas, it is my job as a reviewer to try, so I’ll do my best.